 - Everyone is welcome on our monthly open meetings (at Beursschouwburg, Brussels), where all teams are present and take the necessary decisions together, every first Tuesday of the month.

-- Groups decide themselves how they work and meet, but you can join them on the SOTA-forum or mail them.
+- Groups decide themselves how they work and meet.

 - The anchor group is meeting every two weeks, for follow-up.